UA-RCL/ua-rcl.github.io/index.md

 {% capture text %}

-Click below link to meet our team members.
+Click the link below to meet our team members.

 {%
   include button.html